Counties of Scotland: Names

-In official documents shires were referred to as the Shire of X, rather than X Shire.
-The latter was more common in general usage.
-Thus in parliamentary proceedings one may find, for example, a heading referring to "Act for the shirrefdome of Dumbartane" but the text "the sevine kirkis to Dumbartane schyr."
+None of the counties' legal names included the suffix "shire".
+Those counties named after towns therefore had the same name as the town, but were routinely referred to in legal contexts as the "shire of X" or "county of X" in order to distinguish the county from the town.
+However, in general usage, many of the counties had "shire" appended to their names, particularly those named after towns.

-The first accurate county maps of Scotland appear in the late seventeenth century and contain a first-hand record of shire names.
-John Adair (maps c.
-1682) gives the names of Midlothian, East Lothian, Twaddall and Wast Lothian (the latter also as "Linlithgowshire").
-The eighteenth century county maps of Herman Moll (dated c.
+The first detailed county maps of Scotland were produced in the late 17th century.
+John Adair's maps of c.
+1682 included the names of Midlothian, East Lothian, Twaddall and Wast Lothian (the latter also as "Linlithgowshire").
+The county maps of Herman Moll (c.
 1745) preferred to keep the "Shire" suffix a separate word, as for example "Berwick Shire", "Roxburgh Shire", "the Shire of Selkirk otherwise known as Etterick Forest", and in the north to "Murray" (Moray), "Inverness Shire", "Aberdeen Shire", "Banff Shire", "Ross Shire".
 The map of Boswell's and Johnson's A Journey to the Western Islands of Scotland (1773) gives "Shire" to every one shown, including "Angus Shire" and "Fife Shire".

-Several shires have alternative names of long standing.
-These include: